-The SUMIFS function returns the sum of the cells that meet a single or multiple criteria in the same or different ranges in both Excel & Google Sheet.
+In this lesson we will learn how the SUMIFS function works in Google Sheet.
+The SUMIFS function returns the sum of the cells that meet a single or multiple criteria in the same or different ranges.

 The criteria used in SUMIFS function can be based on dates, numbers, text, and other conditions.
 Logical operators (>,<,<>,=) and wildcards (*,?) for partial matching are supported by SUMIFS function.